OpenTreeOfLife/shared-api-tests/README.md

 ```

 ### equals

-_Tests that one or more keys in the response return a specific value._

 Value is an Array of Arrays.
 Each inner Array contains an array with a key/value pair, and a message.

 ```json